 In the cabin, the visible wear on the upholstery is entirely in line with the age and mileage of the car.
 The black leather facings on each front seat are in great shape, with only some more noticeable wear and discolouration to the driver’s seat side bolster.
 The leatherette around the seat backs and rear seats is in good order.

-Factory-fitted equipment includes air-conditioning, and there is also a period Becker Monza radio cassette player.
+There is a period Becker Monza radio cassette player.
 A pair of Porsche overmats protects the original carpets.
 At the back of the car, the original boot lining remains in excellent condition, with the space-saver spare wheel and tool kit stored under the floor.
 The correct J.H.
 Benecke storage bag for the sunroof panel is also still present, along with the original air compressor stored in the Shell-branded bag.

 This Porsche 968 has evidently been very well cared-for since new, and has a fantastic stamped history of services in the original record booklet.
 Every single invoice dating back to 2000 is in-situ, further evidencing the maintenance carried out.
 It has been handled exclusively by OPCs and leading specialists, including Camtune, which went on to run the Porsche Service Centre at Brooklands.

 During the last owners ownership, the only service facility to work on the car has been Porsche Centre Mid-Sussex, with the most recent scheduled maintenance carried out in July 2018 at 67,231 miles.
 It comprised of a major service, with all relevant items checked or renewed per the official recommendations.